Pseudo-Rehearsal for Continual Learning with Normalizing Flows: Experiments

 \subsection{Datasets and metrics}

-To evaluate the proposed method, we consider three different datasets: MNIST, SVHN \cite{Netzer2011}, and CIFAR10 \cite{Krizhevsky09learningmultiple}.
-We evaluate the methods under the previously described multi-head CL scenario; to do so, being $C$ the classes of a dataset, these are grouped in $M$ sets, each one making up a task containing $c_m \in \mathbb{N}_+$ classes, with $c_m > 1$, giving: $M = \lceil\frac{C}{c_m}\rceil$ ( with this formulation each task contains the same number of classes, with the exception of the last one if $C\ \text{mod}\ c_m \ne 0$).
+For evaluating the proposed method, we consider three different datasets: MNIST, KMNIST \cite{clanuwat2018deep}, SVHN \cite{Netzer2011} and CIFAR10 \cite{Krizhevsky09learningmultiple}.
+We evaluate the methods under the previously described multi-head CL scenario; to do so, being $C$ the classes of a dataset, these are grouped in $M$ sets, each one making up a task containing $c_m \in \mathbb{N}_+$ classes, with $c_m > 1$, giving: $M = \frac{C}{c_m}$ ( with this formulation each task contains the same number of classes, with the exception of the last one if $C\ \text{mod}\ c_m \ne 0$).
 In particular, we split the labels by grouping the original ones in an incremental way.
-For all the dataset we set $c_m = 2$, generating 5 tasks.

 To evaluate the efficiency and to compare the methods two metrics from \cite{diaz2018don} have been used.
 All these metrics are calculated on a matrix $R \in \mathbb{R}^{M \times M}$, where $M$ is the number of tasks, and each entry $R_{ij}$ is the test accuracy on task $j$ when the training on task $i$ is completed.
-The chosen metrics are summarized below.
+This matrix of scores can be used to calculate different metrics, and we use the following:

-\textbf{Accuracy}: it is the average accuracy obtained on the test set of each task, after the training on the last task is over, and it is calculated as:
+\textbf{Accuracy}: it is the average accuracy on the trained tasks.
+It considers the elements of the diagonal as well as the elements below it, doing so also the evolution of the scores is taken into consideration:

-This metric aims to show the final average accuracy obtained by the final model, and does not takes into consideration the evolution of the scores.
+This metric aims to show the average performance of the model in every step of the training and for each task.

-\textbf{Backward Transfer (BWT)}: it measures how much information from the old tasks is remembered during the training on a newer one.
+\textbf{Backward Transfer (BWT)}: it measures how much information from the old tasks is remembered during the training on the new one.
 It is calculated as:

-This metric can be greater than zero, meaning that not only the model is remembering everything about the past tasks, but it also improves past scores.
+This metric can be greater than zero, meaning that not only the model is remembering everything about the past tasks, but it also improves the score on these.
 In our scenario, this phenomenon is rare, since heads associated to past tasks are no longer trained.
-This metric is also calculated when the training on all the tasks is over.